 Where do I begin?

-Step one: Attend one session of the mandatory
+Step one: Attend one session of the required

-held twice weekly throughout the academic year, which outlines the
+held regularly throughout the academic year, which outlines the

 process of studying abroad for a semester or year of your Tufts career.